pmuens/vacuuming-my-keyboard/README.md

 While vacuuming my keyboard, I fire up a texteditor so I don't mess anything up.
 The files here are the "things" I type on the keyboard while vacuuming the keyboard.
-(truly created throught vacuuming.
-No space for fake ones!).
+(truly created while vacuuming.
+No fake ones!).

 ## So this is art?
 [Some people](http://en.wikipedia.org/wiki/Joseph_Beuys) smear fat in a corner and call it art.